ethanp/ethanp.github.io/source/_posts/2016-01-03-gamified-learning.markdown

 My first "real" day of my first "real" job is tomorrow.
 So I probably won't be spending much time just randomly learning whatever I want in the future.
-But in general, these are things that I like to learn about, and methods of learning them that I enjoy doing, so as I find time, I will come back to these things.
+But in general, these are things that I like to learn about, and methods of learning them that I enjoy doing; so as I find time, I will come back to these things.

 ### The List